IParraMartin/IParraMartin/README.md

 ![](https://komarev.com/ghpvc/?username=IParraMartin&color=brightgreen)

 # Hi there!
 Welcome to my profile! 🙋🏽‍♂️
 Hi!
 I'm Iñigo!
-I am a linguist from Spain (Basque Country), currently studying an MA in the US.
+I am a linguist from Spain (Basque Country), currently studying for an MA in the US.
 I am working on my coding skills to pursue a PhD in Computational Linguistics.

 ## Why Computational Linguistics?🤔
 There are three main motivations behind my goal: